Olical/snowball/README.md

    * A channel name, "this channel", "my channel", "our channel" or "here" can be used to select a channel.
      * "move everyone to this channel"
      * "move me to channel 2"
-     * "could you move Photan to the naughty corner?"
+     * "could you move Photan to the naughty corner"

 There's a few more very obvious music bot commands.